-Takoma Park, Maryland: Roscoe the RoosterThe free-ranging mascot of Takoma Park was run over by an SUV, but now lives forever as a lifesize bronze on a nice median island.
+Takoma Park, Maryland: Roscoe the RoosterThe free-ranging mascot of Takoma Park ruled the roost/town for ten years until he was run over by an SUV.
+Now Roscoe lives forever as a life-size bronze on a nice median island.
+Sculpted by Normon Greene in 2000.

 - Carroll St., Takoma Park, MD